Skip to Main Content

 Answers to your questions

 ITA will start off by providing you with a solid theoretical knowledge of the automotive technician.
 You will do a lot of your learning in a hands-on environment, working on actual vehicles, repairing a variety of systems and parts, from brakes and exhaust to steering and suspension.
-And you will learn how to use a wide range of industry-related tools and equipment.
+You will also learn how to use a wide range of industry-related tools and equipment.

 Due to the complexity of automotive technology, most automotive technician employers prefer that applicants complete some formal training, such as an automotive technology diploma program, before obtaining entry-level trainee positions.